trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-21_red_team03/index.md

 </iframe>

-- The difference between the VirtualAllocEx and VirtualAlloc is that VirtualAlloc allocates memory within the address space of the calling process, while VirtualAllocEx lets you specify a target process to allocate memory.
+- The difference between the VirtualAllocEx and VirtualAlloc is that VirtualAlloc allocates memory within the address space of the `calling process`, while VirtualAllocEx lets you `specify a target process` to allocate memory.

 ### [WriteProcessMemory](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-writeprocessmemory)